A’ toirt cothroman ann an ceòl, tradaiseanta do dhuine òg ann an Bàideanch is Strath Spè

-Did you know that whenever you buy anything online – from your weekly shop to your annual holiday – you could be raising free donations for Fèis Spè with easyfundraising?
+Did you know that whenever you buy anything online – from your weekly shop to your annual holiday – you could be RAISING FREE DONATIONS for Fèis Spè with AMAZON SMILE and EASYFUNDRAISING?

 There are no catches or hidden charges and Fèis Spè will be really grateful for your donations.